modern-sapien/project-prometheus/NOTE.md

 ## garbage notes on Routes to be reformatted
     ROUTES MUST COME BEFORE THE LISTENER

     We create routes.
     A get request must also have a get route
     We create routes that match the type app.get("/" function(req,res){                              "/" is the PATH // ROOT ROUTE res.send("welcome to the galaxy)        })

+    If we are going to have API routes they should return JSON, if we are going to return JSON we should have API routes.

+    routeName values in an object has no spaces, so it is easier to return that objects value into an HTML.

+    COLLECTION route or RESOURCE route, a route that gives a user acess to many objects or a single object

+    When looking at routes, if you see a / followed by a : this means we are using a PATH parameter AKA rec.params

+        -example                    UNIT 11 Activity 9
+            app.get("/:character", function(req, res) {
+            var chosen = req.params.character;

+            console.log(chosen)         << this would make it so the request appears in our CLI.

+            res.end();  });

+    POST route
+    Post request sends in a body
+        app.post("/api/characters", function(req, res) {
+        var newCharacter = req.body;

+        console.log(newCharacter);

+        characters.push(newCharacter);

+        res.json(newCharacter);
+        });